AnielQueiroz/anielqueiroz/README.md

 Currently, I'm delving into the realms of decentralized finance (DeFi) and web3, where I'm actively engaged in crafting and analyzing smart contracts.
 During my leisure time, you'll find me honing my problem-solving skills on LeetCode and participating in CTF challenges.

-### Social media: 📡
-Join me on Telegram, where I share insights, victories, and even the occasional setback.
-Embrace the cyberpunk ethos with me.

 ### Working on: 🚀